- Child Custody

 Additionally, we seek to prove that your separate property is, in fact, treated as separate property by a family court judge through the use of clear and convincing evidence.

 If you are considering a divorce, or going through the divorce process, trust Robert Reid McInvale, Attorney at Law, to help you protect your assets and your business.
-We invite you to meet with us at either of our two locations in the Houston area.
-To schedule a consultation, call us now at 866-959-7824 or use our online contact form.
+We invite you to meet with us at our location in Lubbock.
+To schedule a consultation, call us now at 833-884-3087 or use our online contact form.